-- UMBC Transit is back in service with the Retriever Return, and OCSS compiled this list of alternate transportation resources for non-drivers.
+- UMBC Transit serves several stops on campus as well as the local area, and OCSS compiled this list of alternate transportation resources for non-drivers.
 Transit service varies with the rise and fall of campus demand, including closures, and can be affected by severe weather.

 - All UMBC Transit vehicles are wheelchair accessible and, when in use, are available to campus members with an active Campus Card.

 - Transit shuttles connect with the MARC train at the Halethorpe station, as well as BWI airport/Amtrack stop on the outskirts of the airport region.
 Cabs and app-based ride services are available at both locations.

 - Check the Transit website, use their transit tracker app to manage timing or email them via firstname.lastname@example.org for current information.